bwdeng20/bwdeng20.github.io/_pages/about.md

 [**Project**](https://github.com/bwdeng20/PROSPECT)

-TL;DR: We prove the robustness and heterophily adaptability of PROSPECT and further discuss its robustness against adaptive attacks.
+TL;DR: We prove the robustness and heterophily adaptability of Mutual GNN-MLP Distillation (MGMD) and further discuss its robustness against adaptive attacks.
 </div>
 </div>